arcmags/usync/README.md

 ## Description

-Usync searches the current and parent directories for a yaml file named *.usync*.
-This file defines a remote rsync host and directory.
-The directory containing this file is taken as the local base usync working directory.
+usync searches the current and parent directories for a file named *.usync*.
+The directory containing *.usync* is the local base working directory while the contents of .usync define a remote rsync host.

+usync forms an rsync command to push/pull the contents of the base working directory to/from the remote host using the rsync options: `-azz --delete --protect-args`.
+Exclude patterns may be added in *.usync* or via command line arguments.

 ## Usage